Bazist/DniproServer.WIN/Clients/Java/README.md

-## DniproClient.JVM
+## DniproClient

-- This is a port for Java based on [DniproClient.Net](https://github.com/Bazist/DniproClient.NET).
+- Client for BigDoc

 ## How to build DniproClient.JVM using Maven